dennisXZX/devops-notes/Sumo Logic.md

 | limit 3                                            # format the result
 ```

-You can set up `Field Extraction Rules` so the data is parsed as it is injected into Sumo Logic.
+You can set up `Field Extraction Rules` so the data is parsed as it is ingested into Sumo Logic.

+#### Search Query

+- Parse JSON data using `| json auto`
+- The `nodrop` option for the parse operator allow users to include messages in your results that do not meet the pattern criteria